Phone-GWP-group

 Why satellite packaging deserves serious attention

-Satellite containers are often treated as an afterthought, something to resolve after engineering is complete and the schedule has become tight.
+Satellite containers are often treated as an afterthought, as something to resolve after engineering is complete and the schedule has become tight.

 Contents